 1. Understand Your Target Audience

-To choose the right media for your video marketing you need an in-depth understanding of your target audience.
+To choose the right media for your videos you need an in-depth understanding of your target audience.
 Who are they?
 What do they want?
 What are their interests?
 Where do they spend their time?
 By answering these questions, you ensure that your media is relevant, which will give you 94% more views, according to Kissmetrics.

 Your audience also depends on the forum you use.
 For example, the type of media you post on Facebook may be more laid back and casual than what would be appropriate for LinkedIn, which is more professional.
 A good place to start to figure this out is to create detailed buyer personas that you can then refer to before you create a single video.